magahet/swimwithjj/README.md

 - **Pages**: Individual content pages, each with their specific content and layout variations
 - **Firebase**: Backend services for authentication, database, and storage
 - **Admin Area**: Protected admin dashboard with settings management
+- **Session Management**: Dynamic display and selection of lesson sessions
+- **Sign-up Form**: Interactive form with support for multiple children and session selection

 ## 💻 Development